zx80/flask-simple-auth/docs/TUTORIAL.md

 ```

 The `user` parameter will be automatically filled with the name of the
 authenticated user.
-Other parameters are filled and converted from the request
+Other parameters are filled and converted from the request HTTP or JSON
-HTTP or JSON parameters.
+parameters.

-Add the admin password in the environment, in each terminal:
+Set the admin password in the environment, in each terminal:

 ```shell
 export ACME_ADMIN_PASS="<a-good-admin-password>"